NarrativeCompany/tokensale-neo-smartcontract/README.md

 * KYC whitelist registration and deregistration of addresses in bulk.
 * Pausing and resuming the sale.
 * Transferring ownership via "two-phase commit" to ensure new owner has proper access.
+* Compile with neo-boa 0.2.1 to avoid 0.2.2 issues

 ### Smart Contract Event Handler